What Is the American Dream?

 “Not All Who Wander Are Lost”- J.R.R.
 Tolkien

 I never truly understood the depth of this quote before spending time on the road.
 I have been lucky enough to find a community of like-minded, working-age nomads, living their lives on the road.
-The cost of living is much less, therefore, not as much time each day needs to be devoted to a job.
+As a result, the cost of living is much less, therefore, not as much time each day needs to be devoted to a job.

 “Good communication is just as stimulating as black coffee, and just as hard to sleep after.”
 Anne Morrow Lindbergh

 We have had amazing conversations with other road warriors.
 Most commonly, religion, politics, and societal views come up.
-These folks are able to have respectful conversations, even when viewpoints differ drastically.
+Certainly, these folks are able to have respectful conversations, even when viewpoints differ drastically.

 Because we have more free hours in the day than the 9-to-5 crowd, we get to have these great discussions.
 In these conversations, I feel like I come out a better person.
 I have been presented with ideas I hadn’t given much thought to and sometimes my beliefs have been (respectfully) challenged and I’m forced to address why I feel or believe the way I do.
 The opportunity for self-reflection is remarkable.